videoDAC/streaming-back-end/systemd-setup/README.md

-This folder contains information about setting up your server to automatically start Infinite Digital Stage, using systemd.
+This folder contains information about setting up your server to automatically run your Streaming Back-End upon startup.

 ## Assumptions